Configuring Your Values to Deploy Dremio to Kubernetes

 Coordinator's Distributed Storage

-This is where Dremio stores metadata, reflections, and uploaded files, and it's required for Dremio to be operational.
-The supported types are AWS S3 or S3-compatible storage, Azure Storage, and Google Cloud Storage (GCS).
+This is where Dremio stores metadata, Reflections, and uploaded files, and it's required for Dremio to be operational.
+The supported types are Amazon S3 or S3-compatible storage, Azure Storage, and Google Cloud Storage (GCS).
 For examples of configurations, see Configuring the Distributed Storage.
-Add this configuration under the parent, as shown in the following example:

 ...

-The configuration for Dremio Catalog has several options:
+The configuration for the Enterprise Catalog has several options:

-• Configuring storage for Dremio Catalog is mandatory since this is the location where Iceberg tables created in the Catalog will be written.
-For configuring the storage, see Configuring Storage for Dremio Catalog.
+Configuring storage for the Enterprise Catalog is mandatory since this is the location where Iceberg tables created in the catalog will be written.
+For configuring the storage, see Configuring Storage for the Enterprise Catalog.

 externalAccess: